JennHuygen/Skylark/Sketchup Practice/Simple House/readme.md

 # Simple House

 Using the updated Starter Simple Design Kit for Skylark 250 that I created, I started practicing by modeling a medium-sized house.
 The instructions of which are below.
+Note that I did not consider whether the placement of the windows / walls / door are structurally sound -- this is to practice with Skylark blocks only.

 I will likely build on the initial draft I created in the next few weeks so watch this space if you are interested.